leanprover-community/blog/posts/sphere-packing-1.md

 Monticone, who were organising the [ItaLean](https://pitmonticone.github.io/ItaLean2025/) event that would take place in early December in Bologna, Italy.
-They had invited Sidharth a few months earlier to lead a sphere packing working group at ItaLean.
+They had invited Sid a few months earlier to lead a sphere packing working group at ItaLean.
 Together, we designed the [sphere packing autoformalisation challenge](https://leanprover.zulipchat.com/#narrow/channel/113486-announce/topic/ItaLean.202025.3A.20Bridging.20Formal.20Mathematics.20and.20AI/near/558840060), where we would gather informal statements and proofs of three project